BenGalvin07/Ben-Galvin-Public-Data-Science/README.md

 The results are shownn in the next two screenshots and will be discussed in the results section

 <img src="assets/4NewExcelData.JPG" width="500"> <img src="assets/3SummaryOutput.JPG" width="300">

+**Data Analysis - Power BI**

+The data was also input into Power BI to create some visuals and a small dashboard to give an details of the EV with the highest range in KM and the EV with the shortest range in KM